Sv443-Network/UserUtils/docs.md

 Adds a transform function to the translation system.
 Use this to enable dynamic values in translations, for example to insert custom values or to denote a section that could be encapsulated by rich text.
 The `transform` argument is a tuple of `[pattern: RegExp, callback: TransformFn]`.
+See the [type `TransformTuple`](#type-transformtuple) for more details.

-- Transforms are applied after resolving a translation for any language.
+- Transforms are applied after resolving the initial translation string for any language, in the order they were added.
 - Only when the given RegExp pattern was found inside a translation value, the corresponding TransformFn callback will be executed.
 As long as that function then correctly modifies and returns the `currentValue` property (which all the default ones do), it won't matter if transforms are mixed and matched across different translation values.
 Just make sure that you only use one type of interpolation pattern per translation value to avoid potential conflicts between positional and keyed arguments.
 - ⚠️ If a transform function throws an error, it will propagate up through the translation functions (`tr.for()`, `tr.use()`, etc.), so make sure to either handle errors within the transform function itself or wrap translation calls in try/catch blocks.

-The `TransformFn` receives an object with the following properties:
+The `TransformFn` receives a single parameter which is an object with the following properties:
 | Property | Type | Description |
 | :-- | :-- | :-- |
 | **`currentValue`** | `string` | Current value, possibly in-between transformations.
 Should be modified and returned by the transform function. |